-Always Use HTTPS · Cloudflare SSL docs
+Always Use HTTPS

-Always Use HTTPS redirects all
+Always Use HTTPSAlways Use HTTPS redirects all

 http requests to

-https for all subdomain and hosts in your application.
+https for all subdomains and hosts in your application.

-You can redirect your domain visitors to HTTPS through SSL/TLS or Page Rules, depending on if you want to redirect traffic for all subdomains or only specific subdomains.
-While protecting your site via Cloudflare, it is not recommended to perform redirects at your origin web server, as this can cause redirect loop errors.
+Cloudflare recommends not performing redirects at your origin web server, as this can cause redirect loop errors.

-To redirect traffic for all subdomains and hosts in your domain:
+To redirect traffic for all subdomains and hosts in your application:

 - Log into your Cloudflare account and go to a specific domain.